joeyates/til/food/indian.md

 * Break down the lentils with a whisk
 * Fry cumin in ghee
 * Add onion, chillies and ginger, fry 4-5'
-* Liquidise garlic and tomatoes, add to pan
+* Liquidise garlic and tomatoes/peppers, add to pan
 * Add ground spices and 100ml water
 * Add salt
 * Simmer 15-20'